cjacker/opensource-toolchain-msp430/README.md

 <img src="https://user-images.githubusercontent.com/1625340/157285979-3abd84aa-9436-469e-9c9e-6071801a4322.png" width="70%"/>

-If you use he 'blink' example within this repo, try to run:
+If you use he 'blink' example within this repo, you need modify the 'script_frxx_uart.txt' first and try to run:

 ```
 make flash_bsl